NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 XGBoost Plugin Configuration
 ============================
-XGBoost requires a plugin to handle secure training.
+XGBoost requires an encryption plugin to handle secure training.
 Two plugins are initially shipped with NVFlare,

 - **cuda_paillier**: The default plugin.
 This plugin uses GPU for cryptographic operations.